 Should you have any comments or questions, please call Chad Deasy, UP Police Special Agent in Charge - Homeland Security, 402-544-8825, or send an email.

 Time Sensitive Car Tracking

-A UP team in the National Customer Service Center (NCSC) tracks hazardous material commodities which are deemed "time sensitive" shipments, due to their chemical nature.
+Our Customer Care & Support team monitors hazardous material commodities which are deemed "time sensitive" shipments, due to their chemical nature.
 These products must reach their destination within a given time period or they may start a chemical reaction and possibly cause a release.

 To safeguard against a release occurring, UP was the first railroad to monitor every time sensitive shipment on a daily basis.
 If a car appears to be delayed enroute, a series of calls are initiated by management to ensure arrival of the product within the designated time period.
 Since beginning this process, there have been no car releases of time sensitive products.
 We also provide a list of time sensitive cars going to each carrier for their advanced planning.

 A non-accident release is described as any release of hazardous materials from leaks, splashes and venting from safety devices.
 UP works to prevent all hazmat releases, even those not caused by derailments.
 Inspections of tank cars, as well as non-accident release (NAR) inspections and measures, are implemented.
 If a tank car is determined to need repairs, the shipper is notified.

 The Top Ten Practices For Rail Shippers

 - Develop and implement a securement policy which includes pre-loading inspections, post loading inspections and corresponding safety checklist.